-- Mifflin Gibbs, his wife Maria and family friend Nathan Pointer and Pointer’s daughter attended a hospital benefit at the Victoria Theatre.
+While reported incidents of discrimination in Victoria’s theatres date back to 1860, the most noted incident happened on September 25, 1861 when Mifflin and Maria Gibbs, family friend Nathan Pointer and Pointer’s daughter attended a hospital benefit at the Victoria Theatre.
 Both families were seated in the dress circle.
-At the end of the performance they were doused with flour.

-- A melee broke out; charges were filed against all involved but at the trial the judge acquitted the four whites charged in the incident, Gibbs admitted assaulting one man, Ryckman, and was fined five pounds, the charge of assault against Nathan Pointer was dropped for lack of evidence.
+A melee broke out and charges were filed against all involved.
+At the trial the judge acquitted the four white persons charged in the incident.
+Gibbs admitted assaulting one man and was fined five pounds.
+The charge of assault against Nathan Pointer was dropped for lack of evidence.

 Theatres began publicly stating Black patrons could only be seated in the gallery.
 The newspapers received numerous letters both supporting and condemning the Black community.
 Black residents petitioned both Douglas and his successor on Vancouver Island, Arthur Kennedy to end the discrimination, but no remedy was made.